Rotexido/Bash_Calculator_Game/README.md

 # Bash_Calculator_Game

-Build A Caculator Game with Bash Scripting on Linux This is  simple project using bash scripting to build a caculator game.
+Build A Calculator Game with Bash Scripting on Linux

+This is  a simple project using bash scripting to build a calculator game.